arenieri/vim-configuration/README.md

         Open 'Font Book' and drag&drop files from Finder

-    Information about Hack font can be found here https://sourcefoundry.org/hack/
+    :information_source: Information about Hack font can be found here https://sourcefoundry.org/hack/

 - To install other powerline/airline fonts (Optional)
     * Linux